-In 2005, at the high-flux neutron source ILL in Grenoble, the authors [1] discovered an effect of the rotation of the fissile nucleus on the angular distributions of α particles from the ternary fission of 235U using cold polarized neutrons while studying the three-vector correlation (between the spin of the neutron causing fission, the direction of momentum of the light fission fragment, and the direction of α -particle emission).
-The observed effect manifested as a slight rotation of the angular distribution of α -particles from ternary fission relative to the axis of fragment emission, depending on the direction of neutron spin.
+In 2005, at the high-flux neutron source ILL in Grenoble, the authors [1] discovered the effect of a rotation of the fissile nucleus in the angular distributions of α particles from the ternary fission of 235U by cold polarized neutrons while studying the three-vector correlation (between the spin of the neutron causing fission, the direction of momentum of the light fission fragment, and the direction of α -particle emission).
+The observed effect manifested as a slight rotation of the angular distribution of α -particles from ternary fission relative to the axis of fragment emission, depending on the direction of the neutron spin.

 In the classical model, this phenomenon was attributed to the collective rotation of the fissile nucleus at the moment of its rupture.
 The effect was subsequently named the "ROT effect" (derived from the word "rotation").
-The experimental observation of this rotation effect of the fissile nucleus on the angular distribution of α particles from ternary fission was enabled by the strong anisotropy of this distribution relative to the fission axis.
+The experimental observation of this rotation effect of the fissile nucleus in the angular distribution of α particles from ternary fission was enabled by the strong anisotropy of this distribution relative to the fission axis.

-The authors [2, 3] demonstrated that the ROT effect observed in ternary fission is closely linked to the fission mechanism and is sensitive to the characteristics of collective transition states.
+The authors [2, 3] demonstrated that the observed ROT effect in ternary fission is closely linked to the fission mechanism and is sensitive to the characteristics of collective transition states.
 The high sensitivity of the ROT effect to the parameters J and K (angular momentum and its projection onto the fission axis) was clearly shown through trajectory calculations [3].
-These calculations, which are standard Monte Carlo simulations, involve event-by-event tracking of charged particle trajectories under the influence of a mutual Coulomb field and specified initial conditions.
-In this analysis, K values were treated as free parameters, varying from K = 0 to K = J.
+These calculations, which are standard Monte Carlo simulations, involve event-by-event tracking of charged particle trajectories under the influence of a mutual Coulomb

-Received 4 February 2025; Accepted 25 March 2025; Published online 26 March 2025
+Received 4 February 2025; Accepted 25 March 2025

-^{} Supported by the Committee of Science of the Ministry of Science and Higher Education of the Republic of Kazakhstan (BR21881930) and by the Russian Ministry for Science and Education, German Ministry for Education and Research BMBF through the project 05K13PA3.
+^{} This work was supported by the Committee of Science of the Ministry of Science and Higher Education of the Republic of Kazakhstan (Grant No. BR21881930) and by the Russian Ministry for Science and Education, German Ministry for Education and Research BMBF through the project 05K13PA3.
 The instrument POLI is operated by RWTH Aachen in cooperation with JCNS FZ Jülich (Jülich Aachen Research Alliance JARA)

-[†] E-mail: danivar.berikov@gmail.com
+[†] E-mail: daniyar.berikov@gmail.com